ThioJoe/Windows-Super-God-Mode/README.md

-# Windows "Super God Mode"
+# "Super God Mode" For Windows

 This PowerShell script <b>creates shortcuts to all special shell folders, named folders, task links, system settings, deep links, and URL protocols in Windows</b>, providing easy access to a wide range of system settings and features.